Skip to main content

 Side effects can include brain swelling and brain bleeds that are usually small.
 Some patients have also reported headaches, falls, dizziness, vision changes, nausea, diarrhea, seizures, and confusion.
 Other side effects may include: fever, flu-like symptoms, changes to your heart rate or palpitations, difficulty breathing.
 There seems to be a higher risk of these side effects in those who have two copies of the E4 variant of the ApoE gene (a risk gene for Alzheimer’s disease), and we will not be recommending this medication to these patients.
 The risk of a symptomatic brain bleed also is higher in those on blood thinners, and we will not be recommending this medication for any patient who is on such medications.

-Lecanemab is indicated for patients with mild and early stage of cognitive impairment due to Alzheimer’s disease who have evidence of brain plaques by lumbar puncture or amyloid PET scan.
+Lecanemab and donanemab are medications in the same class indicated for patients with mild and early stage of cognitive impairment due to Alzheimer’s disease who have evidence of brain plaques by lumbar puncture or amyloid PET scan.
 Clinicians will prescribe the medication in alignment with strict guidelines.
 Only specialized clinics will carry this medication.

 Are There other FDA-Approved Medications?